aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 match.

-In addition, the `Match.absentProperty()` can be used to specify that a specific property should not exist.
+In addition, the `Match.absentProperty()` can be used to specify that a specific property should not exist on the target.
 This can be used within `Match.objectLike()` or outside of any matchers.

 ```ts
 assert.hasResource('Foo::Bar', {